cartesi/rollups-contracts/.changeset/silly-islands-end.md

 -   Added an `OutputNotReexecutable` error.

--   Added an `IncorrectEpochHash` error.

--   Added an `IncorrectOutputsEpochRootHash` error.
+-   Added an `InvalidOutputHashesSiblingsArrayLength` error.

--   Added an `IncorrectOutputHashesRootHash` error.
+-   Added an `ClaimNotAccepted` error.